Demultiplexing with Cutadapt

 C) Output files resulting from splitting the sequences only by barcodes.

 Output Folder - Define a folder to save the results.

 Save Counts Table - Check to save a table containing the results of matching all provided barcodes in each input file.

-Counts File - Define a the file name to save the barcodes count.
+Counts File - Define a file name to save the barcode counts.